 Under the stock purchase plan, each calendar year is an "option period", except the first year, which will begin on the date the plan is implemented following this offering and will end on December 31, 2004.
 An option is granted to each participating employee on the first day of the option period in a maximum number of shares of common stock equal to \$25,000 divided by the fair market value of a share of common stock on that day.
 Each eligible employee who is employed by the Company on November 1 may participate in the plan for the next option period, except that for the first option period, employees must be eligible on July 1, 2004.
 There are twelve "exercise periods" in each option period (except in the first option period, which has four exercise periods), and stock is purchased under the plan at the end of each exercise period.

-The purchase price of a share of common stock under the plan is 85% of the fair market value of the common stock on the date the share is purchased.
-For this purpose, fair market value is determined based on the closing price of a share of stock on that day (or the immediately preceding day if the last day of the exercise period is not a trading day).
-The total number of shares purchased for the exercise period is equal to the balance to the credit of the participant's account on the purchase date divided by the purchase price per share (but not more than the total number of shares with respect to which the option was granted on the first day of the option period).
+The purchase price of a share of common stock under the plan is 85% of the fair market value of the common stock on that day (or the immediately preceding day if the last day of the exercise period is not a trading day).
+The total number of shares purchase divided by the purchase price per share (but not more than the total number of shares with respect to which the option was granted on the first day of the option period).